shareish/shareish/README.md

 > docker-compose up -d
 ```

 When you need to update the code and re-deploy your website, the volumes are kept so the data inserted in your database will be conserved.
-If you want to refresh everything and prune every volumes on your server, you can type:
+If you want to refresh everything and prune every volumes on your server (WARNING: it deletes everything), you can type:

 ```
 > docker volumes prune -a